 Child Absentee Policy: CDC and SAC parents are required to notify their facility when their child will not be in care at their scheduled/usual time.
-This notification may be via e-mail (usarmy.westpoint.imcom-fmwrc.list.cys-attendance@mail.mil), phone or in person to their facility's front desk staff (parents who notify their child's classroom staff are requested to notify front desk staff).
+This notification may be via e-mail (westpoint_cys_attendance_notification@army.mil), phone or in person to their facility's front desk staff (parents who notify their child's classroom staff are requested to notify front desk staff).
 If the parent does not notify staff, CYS staff are required to contact the parent to determine the child's location and expected return to care day/time.
 Additionally, for CDC and SAC children who arrive from school via bus, the parents and school must be notified if the child does not arrive.
+CYS will contact the MPs in the event the child is not found.
 Please see your facility's front desk for additional details on this policy.